raspberrypilearning/sonic-pi-lessons/lesson-2/lesson.md

 # Lesson 2 - Debugging & Iteration

 In this lesson we will be given an opportunity to experience the art of programming; from debugging to careful syntax placement, to the joy of a working program.
-Also, in order to to construct some meaningful and interesting musical structures, we need to learn some meaningful and interesting programming structures.
+Also, in order to construct some meaningful and interesting musical structures, we need to learn some meaningful and interesting programming structures.
 Today we are going to learn how to create a bass line.

 ## Learning Objectives

-- Understand that computers don’t know what to do do with an error.
+- Understand that computers don’t know what to do with an error.
 - Write a simple program using text and identify any errors.
 - Iterate/repeat some code a number of times to create a 'bass line'.